 |Prohibited Imports:||Prohibited items include arms and non-prescription drugs.
 Restricted goods requiring a licence include vehicles, plants, fruits and vegetables, pharmaceuticals, chemicals and firearms.|

 COVID-19 Travel Advisory: Antigua&Barbuda is open for International Tourism, subject to the following

-- As of August 9, 2020 the Government of Antigua and Barbuda updated its travel advisory.
-All passengers arriving by air MUST have a negative COVID-19 RT-PCR (real time polymerase chain reaction) test for SARS-CoV-2 using a nasopharyngeal or oropharyngeal swab taken within seven (7) days of their flight.
-This includes transiting passengers).
+- All arriving passengers by air must have a negative COVID-19 RT-PCR (real time polymerase chain reaction) test for SARS-CoV-2 using a nasopharyngeal or oropharyngeal swab taken within seven (7) days of their flight.
+(This includes transiting passengers).
 Children below the age of 12 years, entering Antigua, DO NOT REQUIRE a COVID -19 RT-PCR test.

 For more information, please visit: visitantiguabarbuda.com/travel-advisory/

 This Information is intended as a Guideline.